-Our law firm has successfully helped truck and convoy drivers, translators, linguists, base support employees and construction workers assert their right to workers' compensation benefits under the Defense Base Act (DBA).
+Our law firm has successfully helped truck and convoy drivers, translators, linguists, base support employees, security personnel, IT professionals and construction workers assert their right to workers' compensation benefits under the Defense Base Act (DBA).
 Contact us to learn more about the process of recovering these much-needed benefits from an experienced Defense Base Act workers' compensation lawyer in Maine.

 Selected for inclusion in "Best Lawyers in America"* for workers' compensation!